Illinois IT Leadership Forum 2025 Banner

 Pat Nolan

-Chief of Staff, Illinois Department of Central Management Services/Deputy Secretary designee, Illinois Department of Innovation & Technology
+Chief of Staff, Illinois Department of Central Management Services/ Deputy Secretary designee, Department of Innovation & Technology (DoIT), State of Illinois

 Pat Nolan is DoIT’s forthcoming Acting Deputy Secretary and a Commissioner on the Illinois Budgeting for Results Commission.
 He is currently transitioning from his role as Chief of Staff at the Illinois Department of Central Management Services (CMS).
 Prior to his work in state government, Pat worked in community organizing and higher education data science.
 He holds master’s degrees in business administration and public policy from the University of Chicago and Georgetown University, respectively, and a bachelor’s in philosophy from Loyola University Chicago.